 - Fever – patient’s body temperature remains high throughout the course of illness.

 - Alteration in the patient’s Level of Consciousness – in the early course of the condition, the patient becomes disoriented and has impaired memory.
-As the condition progresses, the patient can become lethargic, unresponsive and later on develop coma.
+As the condition progresses, the patient can become lethargic, unresponsive, and later on develop coma.

 - Irritation of the meninges

-- Nuchal rigidity (stiff neck) – this is an early sign of the condition and is caused spasm in the muscles of the neck.
+- Nuchal rigidity (stiff neck) – this is an early sign of the condition and is caused a spasm in the muscles of the neck.
 It is difficult for the affected individual to flex the head due to this condition.
 Any forceful flexion causes extreme pain.

-- Positive Kernig’s Sign – this is a distinct physical demonstrable symptom of meningitis characterized by severe stiffness of the hamstrings causing inability of the patient to straighten the leg when the hip is flexed to 90 degrees.
+- Positive Kernig’s Sign – this is a distinct physical demonstrable symptom of meningitis characterized by severe stiffness of the hamstrings causing the inability of the patient to straighten the leg when the hip is flexed to 90 degrees.

 - Positive Brudzinki’s sign – this is another distinct physical symptom of this condition where the patient’s knees and hips are flexed when flexion of the neck is done.

-- Increased ICP – the signs of increased ICP are widened pulse pressure, bradycardia, and irregularity in respirations, headache, vomiting and depressed level of consciousness.
+- Increased ICP – the signs of increased ICP are widened pulse pressure, bradycardia, and irregularity in respirations, headache, vomiting, and depressed level of consciousness.

 - Antibiotic therapy.
 Before antibiotics are prescribed, cerebrospinal fluid and blood cultures are secured then antimicrobial therapy is started immediately.
-Some medications prescribed to diagnosed individuals are penicillin, ampicillin or chloramphenicol.
+Some medications prescribed to diagnosed individuals are penicillin, ampicillin, or chloramphenicol.

 - Fluid Volume Expanders.
 Dehydration or shock is treated with this.